Painting process - part II

 That's the backside of the coin when working entirely freehand (ie. without doing a sketch first) - if something has to be corrected in the process it may imply that a lot of extra work has to be done.
 So, even with more work hours added, it looks less finished.

-The commercial text on the wall has now changed from "MEKA" to a very unpolite way of saying "go away" in Korean (like "f**k off").
-This was not done to be offensive towards Koreans, but instead because I think many commercials are offensive.
-To amplify this, I turn the commercial language upside-down.
-And, in Korean letters as it's a more graphical alphabet, very clear-written and modern.
+The commercial text on the wall has now changed from "MEKA" to a text in Korean. (a very unpolite way of saying "go away", like "f**k off").
+This was not done to be offensive towards Koreans but instead because I think many commercials are offensive.
+To amplify this I turn the commercial language upside-down.
+And using Korean letters as it's a more graphical alphabet, very clear-written and modern.
+To most non-koreans this will look like any other commercial text, although they will not recognize the brand name.
+The former shop by the name of "MEKA" advertised here, has been shut down.

 The view is from the painting studio at Kofoeds Skole.